Jacobian rings and the infinitesimal Torelli Theorem: Explicit description of

 Thus $w \notin \ker(d \phi_{f}^{n})$, a contradiction. \\ To the second point: Choose $\tilde{v} \in Vert(\Gamma)$, then $v+ \tilde{v} \in \Int(n \cdot \Delta) \cap M$ for all $v$ and

 Thus $w \notin \ker(d \phi_{f}^{n})$, contradiction. \\ Last but not least we have

 and $d \phi_{f}^1$ corresponds to $d \phi_{f}^{n-1}$ under these isomorphisms. \end{proof}

-\begin{example} \normalfont Take $\mathbb{P} = \mathbb{P}^n$, where $n \geq 3$ and $Y_f$ a nondegenerate (not exactly the same as smooth) hypersurface in $\mathbb{P}^n$ of degree $\geq n+2$.
-Then the assumptions of theorem (\ref{Theorem_formula_ker_ITT}) are met and the Kodaira-Spencer map is surjective (see \cite[Lemma 6.15]{Voi03}).
-Thus we get a proof of the ITT for such projective hypersurfaces. \end{example}
+\begin{example} \normalfont Take $\mathbb{P} = \mathbb{P}^n$, where $n \geq 3$ and $Y_f$ a nondegenerate (not exactly the same as smooth) hypersurface in $\mathbb{P}^n$ of degree $d \geq n+2$.
+Then the assumptions of theorem (\ref{Theorem_formula_ker_ITT}) are met (Remark \ref{remark_no_int_point_Hn1plus1} fills the gap $d = n+2$) and the Kodaira-Spencer map is surjective (see \cite[Lemma 6.15]{Voi03}).
+Thus we get a different proof of the ITT for such projective hypersurfaces. \end{example}